Second Order Backward Stochastic Differential Equations with Quadratic Growth: Connection with fully non-linear PDEs

 Next, we define the following deterministic function (by virtue of the Blumenthal $0-1$ law)

 We then have the following Theorem, which is actually Theorem $5.9$ of \cite{stz} in our framework

 \begin{Theorem} Let Assumption \ref{assump.h4} hold, and assume that $g$ is bounded and uniformly continuous.
 Then the $2$BSDE \reff{2bsdemark} has a unique solution $(Y,Z)\in\mathbb D^{\infty}_H\times\mathbb H^2_H$ and we have $Y_t=u(t,B_t)$.
-Moreover, $u$ is uniformly continuous in $x$, uniformly in $t$ and right-continuous in $t$. \end{Theorem}
+Moreover, $u$ is uniformly continuous in $x$ and right-continuous in $t$. \end{Theorem}

-\proof The existence and uniqueness for the $2$BSDE follows directly from Theorem \ref{mainquad}.
-Since $\xi\in \rm{UC}_b(\Omega)$, we have with the notations of the previous section $V_t=u(t,B_t)$.
-But, by Proposition \ref{prop.rep}, we know that $Y_t=V_t$, hence the first result.

-Then the uniform continuity of $u$ is a simple consequence of Lemma \ref{unifcontquad}.
-Finally, the right-continuity of $u$ in $t$ can be obtained exactly as in the proof of Theorem $5.9$ in \cite{stz}. \ep